 Turbochargers are, in principle, simple mechanisms to increase engine performance.
 And with dependable aftermarket turbos on the market, they’re kind of a no-brainer for anyone looking to get more power behind the wheel.
 Due to the technicality of the installation, however, this is one project you want to talk to your mechanic about.

+Check out all the maintenance parts available on NAPA online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on turbochargers, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Blair Lampe.